About Satisfactory Academic Progress (SAP)

 After each semester a student’s academic record is reviewed to make sure they are making Satisfactory Academic Progress (SAP).
 A student must be in good academic standing in order to continue to receive financial aid while attending NSCC.
 The Department of Education requires each school to have a policy to ensure all students receiving financial aid are making SAP and completing courses towards their program of study.
 The following criteria is reviewed after the grades are finalized each semester:

 - You are currently meeting the academic standards of the school.
 This means you are not on "Academic Suspension" with the Department of Academic Affairs.
-Students will be notified by the department if they are currently on suspension.
+Students will be notified by the department if they are currently on academic suspension.

 - You must maintain a cumulative grade point average (CGPA) of 2.0.
 This is a C grade.
 The student handbook has detailed information about the grading policies.

 - You have up to 150% of a program to receive financial aid.
-This is a federal regulation to ensure students are completing a program in a timely fashion then proceed on to further education.
+This is a federal regulation to ensure students are completing a program in a timely fashion then proceed on to further their education.
 For example a 60 credit degree program has up to 90 attempted credits to complete it (60 x 1.5 = 90).
-This applies to certificate programs too and can have an impact on your financial aid if you decide to change from an Associate's Degree to a Certificate.
-And if you have reached the 150% point you have reached your Maximum Credits.
+This rule also applies to certificate programs and can have an impact on your financial aid if you decide to change from an Associate's Degree to a Certificate.
+And if you have reached the 150% point, you have reached your Maximum Credits.
 The only courses that are excluded from the maximum credit time frame are developmental level ESL courses and non-credit courses.
 Here is a list of estimated Maximum Credits by Program.